-After the immediate supervisor has completed the evaluation, the evaluation will be reviewed and signed off by two (2) other higher ranking supervisors from within the same chain of command as the rating supervisor.
+(3) After the immediate supervisor has completed the evaluation, the evaluation will be reviewed and signed off by two (2) equal or higher ranking supervisors as the rating supervisor.
 Any changes made in an evaluation by higher-ranking supervisors shall be initialed by the person making the change.